ifakhrutdinov/zowe-launcher/README.md

 ## Operating the launcher

-* To start the launcher submit the launcher JCL Alternatively, use the `S` operator command if you're using it as a started task:
+* To start the launcher use the `S` operator command:
 ```
 S ZLAUNCH
 ```